 With this in mind, let’s look at who might want to consider opening a bank account in Austria.

 Given the availability of stronger banking hubs with similar account opening requirements, it’s fair to say that the banking clients best suited to Austria are those interested in investing in Austria directly, doing business there, or looking to set up an Austrian structure.

 If you already have a Privatstiftung or Treuhand, opening a bank account in Austria makes sense.
 Austrian banks understand these structures.
 And they know how to conduct due diligence on them without getting frazzled.
 So naturally, they’re comfortable onboarding them as new clients.
 This is especially true for Austrian private banks.

 In fact, if you try to open accounts with these structures in non-European banking hubs, you may struggle to find bankers that have even heard about them before.

 If you’re considering an Austrian Privatstiftung or Treuhand for your asset protection or estate planning needs, it’s always good to consider what banking options are available for that structure before setting it up.
 This is true regardless of whether you are considering a foundation in Austria, Liechtenstein, Panama, or even Liberia (yes, they exist–don’t use them).

-With this in mind, if you are considering an Austrian Privatstiftung or Treuhand, be sure to speak with a qualified advisor.
+With this in mind, if you’re considering an Austrian Privatstiftung or Treuhand, speak with a qualified advisor.
 They should understand the specifics of your situation and any relevant DTAs before making a decision.

 If you’re looking to invest in the Vienna Stock Exchange, then opening a bank account in Austria can reduce transfer fees, exchange fees, and give you access to supplementary research and trading resources.
 That said, most clients can access the same securities using Interactive Brokers and similar online trading platforms.